eleanorfleming96/Portfolio/README.md

 # Portfolio Repository

 Welcome to my portfolio repository!
-These files support the work showing on my website: https://eleanorfleming96.github.io/
+These files support the work shown on my website: https://eleanorfleming96.github.io/

 ---